 What Is the Minimum Deposit for a CD Account?

-Depending on where you choose to open your account, your CD investment can be as high as $250,000 or have no minimum CD amount.
-So-called “jumbo CDs” are those that carry investment minimums of $100,000; jumbo CDs often carry higher rates to entice investors to place more money with a bank.
+Depending on where you choose to open your account, your CD investment can have no minimum CD amount.
+“Jumbo CDs” are those that carry investment minimums of $100,000; jumbo CDs often carry higher rates to entice investors to place more money with a bank.
 You might want to consider capping your investment at $250,000, as that is the FDIC insurance limit.

 If you want a higher rate but can’t afford a jumbo CD, you can choose a CD with a longer term.
 Typically, the longer you agree to invest your money, the higher the interest rate on your CD.